Estimating the contribution of early and late noise in vision from psychophysical data: 3. Noise estimation I: Using only threshold data

-Our proposal for noise estimation stated in section 2.2 consist of finding the noise parameters that maximize the correlation between $D_{\textrm{exp}}$ (Eq.~\ref{D_exp}) and $D_{\textrm{theor}}$ (Eq.~\ref{metric_noise1}, which depends on the noise).
-In principle, given $n$ experimental conditions to measure $n$ thresholds, this optimization reduces to computing $\frac{\delta D_{\textrm{theor}}^i}{\delta \theta}$, where $\theta$ are the noise parameters and $D_{\textrm{theor}}^i$ is the distance for the $i$-th experimental condition, with $i=1,\ldots,n$~\cite{Martinez18}.
+Our proposal for noise estimation stated in section 2.3 consists of finding the noise parameters that maximize the correlation between $D_{\textrm{exp}}$ (Eq.~\ref{D_emp}) and $D_{\textrm{th}}$ (Eq.~\ref{metric_noise1}, which depends on the noise).
+In principle, given $n$ experimental conditions to measure $n$ thresholds, this optimization reduces to computing $\frac{\delta D_{\textrm{th}}^i}{\delta \theta}$, where $\theta$ are the noise parameters and $D_{\textrm{th}}^i$ is the distance for the $i$-th experimental condition, with $i=1,\ldots,n$~\citep{Martinez18}.

 However, the inverse in Eq.~\ref{metric_noise1} poses serious computational problems.
-Note that the derivative of the distance depends on the derivative of the metric, and the inverse implies a dependence on $(\Sigma^\mathcal{I})^{-2}$.
-Computing these inverses of huge matrices in every iteration of the optimization is unfeasible in practice\footnote{Note that dealing with $64\times64$ images and 3 scales 4 orientation steerable transforms implies working with metric matrices of size $25664\times25664$.
-Optimization takes about 20-50 iterations and in each iteration we need to compute $n$ of such inverses (one per data point).} unless strong restrictions in the nature of the noise are assumed\footnote{For instance, if late noise is assumed to be independent of early noise -true in the low-noise limit-, and we have restricted Poisson (i.e. only depending on the global energy of the response and not on the energy of each coefficient), the covariance of the transformed input noise can be diagonalized, the corresponding orthogonal matrices can be extracted from the inverse and the inverse reduces to inverting a diagonal matrix. \emph{This is what we did for the results presented in june 2019 -Eqs.
-8 and 9 in jov-latex-draft3.tex-, but of course is a too restricted case}}.
+Note that the derivative of the distance depends on the derivative of the metric, and the inverse implies a dependence on $(\Sigma_\mathcal{I})^{-2}$.
+Computing the inverses of very large matrices on every iteration of the optimization is not feasible in practice\footnote{Note that dealing with $64\times64$ images and a 3-scales and 4-orientations steerable transform implies working with metric matrices of size $25664\times25664$.
+Optimization takes about 20-50 iterations and in each iteration we need to compute $n$ of such inverses (one per data point).} unless strong restrictions in the nature of the noise are assumed\footnote{For instance, if late noise is assumed to be independent of early noise -true in the low-noise limit-, and we have restricted Poisson (i.e. only depending on the global energy of the response and not on the energy of each coefficient), the covariance of the transformed input noise can be diagonalized, the corresponding orthogonal matrices can be extracted from the inverse and the inverse reduces to inverting a diagonal matrix. }.